 Recognizing that Microsoft had made some mistakes in strategy, as well as acquisitions, was important for Satya Nadella’s progress.
 Bing had failed to surpass Google in the search engine wars, so Satya reduced the focus on Bing.
 He sanctioned the sale of Bing’s mapping data assets to Uber.

 Nokia was a $7-billion-dollar acquisition mistake by Microsoft.
 Satya took over Microsoft in 2014 while the deal was in the works and it was finalized later that year.
-He ran with that acquisition and tried for 2 years to make Nokia work by launching the Windows Phone OS and empowering as many developers as possible to develop mobile apps for the Lumia line of phones.
-Microsoft Lumia was not turning out quite as expected, and eventually, in 2016 Satya stopped trying to make that ill-advised Nokia acquisition work and sold the business to HMD Global for only $350 million.
+He ran with that acquisition and spent two years trying to make Nokia work by launching the Windows Phone OS and empowering as many developers as possible to develop mobile apps for the Lumia line of phones.
+Microsoft Lumia was not turning out quite as expected.
+Eventually, in 2016, Satya stopped trying to make that ill-advised Nokia acquisition work and sold the business to HMD Global for only $350 million.
 This was a huge loss from the billions of dollars spent on the company three years earlier.